ahanasomeegg/react-movie-labs/README.md

 + ActorProfilePage which contains his/her moviies
 + Recommendations on the movie detail page
 + Pagination function
-+ flitered by year and rate(high to low, low to high)
++ fliter by year and sort by rate(high to low, low to high)

 ## Setup requirements.